Systematic search for singularities in 3D Euler flows

 \begin{itemize} \item[(1)] \ The 3D Taylor-Green vortex \citep{tg37}:

-The Taylor-Green vortex has been widely used as a potential candidate for blow-up in Euler flows, however, it is still an open question whether this initial condition can indeed lead to {a} singularity formation in a finite time \citep{cb05,bb12,Fehn2022}.
-We mention that the time windows $[0,T]$ considered here are much shorter than the times when a potentially singular behavior was observed in these earlier studies.
+The Taylor-Green vortex has been widely used as a candidate for potential blow-up in Euler flows, however, it is still an open question whether this initial condition can indeed lead to a singularity formation in a finite time \citep{cb05,bb12,Fehn2022}.
+We mention that the time windows $[0,T]$ considered in this paper are much shorter than the times when a potentially singular behavior was observed in these earlier studies.

 \item[(2)] \ Random initial condition: